vast-data/vast-exporter/README.md

 The Prometheus exporter connects to VMS and leverages its REST API to extract state and metric information.
 It listens to port 8000 by default.
 This can be changed using the --port parameter.

+> **_NOTE:_**  The VMS hosts an internal Prometheus Exporter as of version 4.5 documented [here](https://support.vastdata.com/hc/en-us/articles/9859963180956-Exporting-Metrics-to-Prometheus).
+The external Prometheus Exporter is not supported as of version 4.7.

 Content
 -------